OpenframeProject/Openframe-APIServer/README.md

 ### Local Development

-The codebase was largely generated following the [loopback doc's](https://docs.strongloop.com/display/public/LB/LoopBack) recommendations.
-To run the server locally, checkout this branch and run `node .`.
+The codebase was largely generated following the [loopback docs'](https://docs.strongloop.com/display/public/LB/LoopBack) recommendations.
+To run the server locally, checkout this branch and run `npm start`.
 You'll need mongod to be available locally as well.

 ### API Docs